hiwina/Awesome-Book/README.md

 ### Key Features <a name="key-features"></a>

--The

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->
- - Stores the title and author of a book and stores it to an array of object
+ - Stores the title and author of a book to an array of object
- - Display the object
+ - Display the items of the object to the screen for users
  - User can also remove a book and author with a remove button.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>